jorendorff/clobberation/README.md

-# Clobberation: How not to implement collaborative editing
+# Clobberation: Edit text with a friend and destroy their work

 *(stab 1)*